 5.2.a.
 Scope of the complete standard: The scope of this standard is to define one medium access control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area.

 5.2.b.
-Scope of the project: This amendment adds support for post-quantum cryptography (PQC) algorithms.
-The addition:
+Scope of the project: This amendment extends 802.11 security to support algorithms for post-quantum cryptography (PQC).
+The extension:

-provides authenticated key management suites for PQC-enabled protocols,
+provides authentication and key management (AKM) suites for PQC-enabled protocols,

 specifies the use of PQC digital signature and key establishment algorithms,